virtualsecureplatform/TFHEpp/tutorial/README.md

 This directory contains the tutorial codes which demostrate how to use TFHEpp to resolve 2-party [Yao's Millionaires' problem](https://en.wikipedia.org/wiki/Yao%27s_Millionaires%27_problem).
 This is one of the simplest and famous Secure Function Evaluation problem.

 # How to build
-When building TFHEpp, add -DENABLE_TEST=ON option to cmake.
+When building TFHEpp, add -DENABLE_TUTORIAL=ON option to cmake.

 # How to run
 1. Run "client" and type the integer which represents client's wealth. "client" will produce encrypted input, the secret key and the gate key.